BSC-ES/providentia/docs/source/ERA5-download.md

 [https://datapub.fz-juelich.de/slcs/](https://datapub.fz-juelich.de/slcs/)

-An ECMWF account is required to download the files.
+An ECMWF account is required when downloading ERA5 data from the CDS.
 For a tutorial on how to create and set up your account, see the [Start downloading ECMWF data](#Start-downloading-ECMWF-data) page.

 Data requests may take some time to complete.
 After starting a request from Providentia, you can monitor its progress by following the steps described in the [Check ECMWF download](#Check-ECMWF-download) page.